On a fractional queueing model with catastrophes: Estimation of parameters

 With the simulated times, we can test the estimated value of the parameters.
-For test the estimators we use the percent bias (\% Bias) and coefficient of variation (CV), witch values close to zero indicate that our estimated parameters are close from their real value.
-We use the coverage probabilities for check the confidence interval of 95\%, witch the values close to 0.95 means that our proposal interval is a good confidence interval.
-We test four cases, where each case we generated 1000 samples with sample size equal $10^2$, $10^3$ and $10^4$.
-We can see the test results in Table \ref{bias} and we can see also that the more we increase the sample size, the better the estimations is.
+To test the estimators we use the percent bias (\% Bias) and coefficient of variation (CV), for which values close to zero indicate that our estimated parameters are close to their real value.
+We use the coverage probabilities (CP) to check the confidence interval of 95\%, for which values close to 0.95 means that our proposal interval is a good confidence interval.
+We test four cases, and for each case we generated $1000$ samples with a sample size equals $10^2$, $10^3$ and $10^4$.
+We can see the test results in Table \ref{bias} and we can see also that the more we increase the sample size, the better the estimations are.
 In fact, the sample size of $10^3$ brings a good approach for the examples, since the \% Bias and CV are relatively short and CP is close to $0.95$.